chadcarr/xmldump-hab/README.md

 Habitat package for xml dumper perl script

 ## Usage
 This is a trivial placeholder script that depends on XML::Writer, to serve as an example for writing Habitat packages.
-It is executed at the command line with no options.
+It is executed at the command line with no options and prints a blob of meaningless XML.

-`./xmldump`
+`./xmldump.pl`

 ## Dependencies
 XML::Writer